sigurd-dev/Thunderbird-Google-Messages-Tab/README.md

 <!--The [home page](https://addons.thunderbird.net/thunderbird/addon/google-messages-tab) of the extension contains some pictures and reviews.-->

 #### Installing
-Open Thunderbird, go to Tools -> Add-ons -> Extensions, search for Google Messages in the serach box and click on "+ Add to Thunderbird".
+Open Thunderbird, go to Tools -> Add-ons -> Extensions, search for Google Messages in the search box and click on "+ Add to Thunderbird".

 #### Installing from sources
 Download the repository, zip it, rename it to Google-Messages-Tab.xpi and choose install addon from file in Thunderbird.